PL-9: History

 The PL-9 program was initiated in 1986.
 The missile entered batch production in 1989.
 Two improved variants, PL-9B and PL-9C, was certified in 1992 and 2002.
 The latest version of the PL-9 is PL-9D.

 The missile was originally designed by Dong Bingyin (董秉印) at the Luoyang Electro Optical Center, which is also known as Institute 612 and renamed in 2002 as the China Air-to-Air Guided Missile Research Institute (中国空空导弹研究院).
 After Dong Bingyin died, his position was succeeded by Mr. Jin Xianzhong (金先仲).
 The deputy general designer of PL-9 is the same deputy general designer of PL-12, Dr. Liang Xiaogeng (梁晓庚).

-The PL-9C is one of the latest versions of the PL-9, which also has a surface-to-air variant (DK-9).
+The PL-9C is one of the later versions of the PL-9, which also has a surface-to-air variant (DK-9).
 The PL-9C tactical low-altitude surface-to-air missile (SAM) was first revealed during the 1989 Paris Air Show.
-The launch unit is available in both towed and self-propelled arrangement.
+The launch unit is available in both towed and self-propelled arrangements.
 The self-propelled version has a launch complex consisting four-rail launcher and the associated target acquisition and radar and electro-optical director mounted on a 6X6 WZ551 armored personnel carrier (APC).
 The towed version has a four-rail launcher mounted on a four-wheel carriage.
 The launch unit is supported by a range of truck-mounted ground equipment for maintenance and missile testing.